• We are the Voice that brings about positive change

 The curtain rises.

-Welcome to Nautanki.
+Welcome to Nautanki Theatre.

 Our performing arts theatre company takes you into a parallel world.